Lamarqe/fritzmesh/fritzmesh_addon/README.md

  * Add `https://github.com/Lamarqe/fritzmesh` as a new repository
  * Afterwards, Fritz Mesh can be selected from the list of available Add-ons
  * Before starting first time, enter fritzbox access parameters.
+ * Select the option to include it in Home Assistants side bar and a new entry "network" will appear.

 ## Configuration